smart-camera-engagement/matter-pi-ai-camera/homebridge/README.md

-# Setup homebridge for FFmpeg
+# homebridge and FFmpeg plugin

+Features:

-homebridge and FFmpeg for sending still image to HomeKit.
+- homebridge and FFmpeg plugin for sending still image to HomeKit.

 ## Install homebridge